-Katie is rated in both Chambers and Partners (2015) and Legal 500 (2015).
-Comments include: “[a]n absolute star, with sharp intellect and an amazing work ethic’; ‘has a very sharp mind’; ‘incredibly dedicated’; ‘[b]right, able, user friendly and definitely performs beyond her year of call’; a ‘highly skilled junior’; ‘[h]er research skills and ability to reduce complicated legal points into digestible prose are really impressive;’ ‘very clear advocate who gets to the issues quickly’; ‘bright and picks up complicated technical issues very quickly’; ‘one to watch’; ‘really excellent and very hard working’; ‘phenomenally bright’.
+Katie is rated in both Chambers & Partners and Legal 500.
+Comments include: “an absolute star, with sharp intellect and an amazing work ethic’; ‘has a very sharp mind’; ‘incredibly dedicated’; ‘bright, able, user friendly and definitely performs beyond her year of call’; a ‘highly skilled junior’; ‘her research skills and ability to reduce complicated legal points into digestible prose are really impressive;’ ‘very clear advocate who gets to the issues quickly’; ‘bright and picks up complicated technical issues very quickly’; ‘one to watch’; ‘really excellent and very hard working’; ‘phenomenally bright’.

 Katie is the current editor of the financial services chapters of Jackson and Powell and contributor to The Encyclopaedia of Financial Services Law (Sweet & Maxwell, looseleaf).

 - Secretary of State for the Home Department v Raytheon Systems EWHC 4375; EWHC 311: Groundbreaking challenge under s.68 of the Arbitration Act 1996, in which an arbitral award was set-aside in its entirety on the basis of serious irregularities.

 - Rendlesham Estates Plc v Barr Ltd EWHC 3968: Multi party claim arising from the construction of two blocks of flat in Leeds.